What should I keep Rabbits in?

-The Framebow Hutches have been designed with the house section raised above part of the run space with a ramp leading down to the ground.
-The ramp is pulled up with a cord if you wished to close up the hutch.
+The Framebow Hutches have been designed with the house section raised above the run space, with a ramp leading down to the ground.
+The ramp is pulled up with a cord to close up the Hutch.

-It also includes a twin wall polycarbonate weather shutter for the meshed house door to serve both as night shutter for colder nights or weather protector during the day.
+It also includes a twin-wall polycarbonate weather shutter for the meshed house door to serve both as a night shutter for colder nights or weather protectors during the day.

 5 Top Tips for Happy Bunnies

-This is what we like to see isn't it ... two relaxed, happy bunnies snoozing in the shade of the Arch Rabbit House on a lovely summers day.
+This is what we like to see isn't it ... two relaxed, happy bunnies snoozing in the shade of their Arch Rabbit House on a lovely summer’s day.

-1. Allow plenty of nice soft bedding in the house, like Chopped Hemp Bedding, Hay or Straw.
-Do not use newspaper or pine shavings (can be harmful if they ingest them).
-In cold weather fill their house with lots of extra bedding for them to snuggle into so they can stay warm.
-Keep the hutch clean and healthy by changing bedding every few days and do a proper clean once a week.
+- Allow plenty of nice soft bedding in the house, like Chopped Hemp Bedding, Hay or Straw.
+Do not use newspaper or pine shavings (they can be harmful if they ingest them).
+In cold weather, fill their house with lots of extra bedding for them to snuggle into so they can stay warm.
+Keep the Hutch clean and healthy by changing bedding every few days and doing a proper clean once a week.

-2. Be good about their diet.
-Plenty of hay for their digestion and a good pelleted rabbit feed.
+- Be good about their diet.
+Plenty of hay for their digestion and a good quality pelleted rabbit feed.
 Leafy greens are a nice regular treat, and root vegetables as an occasional treat.
-Do not feed them meusli type feed or grass cuttings (it upsets their digestion).
+Don't feed them muesli type feed or grass cuttings (it upsets their digestion).

-3. Allow plenty of exercise.
-If in an outdoor run provide as much space for running around as possible with stimulation like ramps to run up and down or cardboard boxes to play in (make sure they dont eat them though).
-Encourage excercise by playing with them.
+- Allow plenty of exercise.
+If they are in an outdoor run, provide as much space for running around as possible with stimulation like ramps to run up and down or cardboard boxes to play in (be careful they don't eat them though).
+Encourage exercise by playing with them.

-4. Ensure your outdoor run is predator proof.
-Foxes can easily dig into a run underneath the edges, as can rats, so always make sure the run is made of small-size mesh.
-Heavy duty metal weldmesh is best and regularly check for gaps which may allow predators in.
+- Ensure your outdoor run is predator-proof.
+Foxes can easily dig into a run underneath the edges, as can Rats, so always make sure the run is a small-size mesh and surrounded with an Anti-Dig Mesh.
+Heavy-duty metal weldmesh is best and regularly check for gaps that may allow predators intrusion.

-5. Regularly handle your bunny and check its health, particularly its front gnawing teeth which can grow at up to 3mm a week.
+- Regularly handle your bunny and check its health, particularly it's front gnawing teeth which can grow at up to 3mm a week.
 Be prepared to take it to a vet if you notice any change in its behaviour, especially lack of eating.
 Rabbits are good at hiding pain.